-You are at work and you are trying to beat the clock, is just one of those days when nothing seems out of the ordinary.
-Suddenly you hear sirens in the distance and the power goes out, you try to use the cellphone but the line is busy, it’s not use.
+You are at work and you are trying to beat the clock.
+Is just one of those days when nothing seems out of the ordinary.
+Suddenly you hear sirens in the distance and the power goes out.
+You try to use the cell phone but the line is busy, it’s no use.
 You know that a disaster is coming your way and you need to get out of there.
-You have to get home and although you are many miles away from your family, you have a solution to get to them, your get home bag.
+You have to get home although you are many miles away from your family.
+However, you have a solution to get to them.
+Your get home bag.

 Our lives are spinning in these modern times and we spend surprisingly little time at home.
 Between work, running errands and making appointments, some of us spend more time away from our families than at home.
-You must take this into account when building your emergency preparedness plan and you shouldn’t count on luck and hope that nothing will happen when you are not at home.
+You must take this into account when building your emergency preparedness plan.
+You shouldn’t count on luck and hope that nothing will happen when you are not at home.

 What is a get home bag and why should you need one?

-A get home bag, as the name implies, is a survival kit designed to get you home in the event that a disaster happens while you are away.
-It’s much simpler than a bug out bag and it’s much more practical to carry it around back and forth to work every day.
-A get home bag can take a variety of forms depending on the preferences of the owner, but the idea is to keep it as light and simple as possible.
-A small back pack is ideal if you want to have a proper get home bag.
+A get home bag, as the name implies, is a survival kit designed to get you home if a disaster happens while you are away.
+It’s much simpler than a bug out bag.
+It’s also much more practical to carry it around back and forth to work every day.
+A get home bag can take a variety of forms depending on the preferences of the owner.
+However, the idea is to keep it as light and as simple as possible.
+A small backpack is ideal if you want to have a proper get home bag.

-Below is a list with recommended get home bag supplies and you are free to add or subtract from this list as you feel adequate.
+Below is a list of recommended get home bag supplies.
+You are free to add or subtract from this list as you feel adequate.
 Remember that a get home bag has to be built based on the lifestyle of the owner and the career and environments are factors that will dictate the items in your get home bag.